dhineshns/writes/about indexing.md

 * The optimizer decides to use the index when the result set is smaller.
 Likewise when the result set grows bigger and bigger it decides against it.
 * Try to partition (by day, month or year) the table based on timeseries column if exists.
 If most of the queries range based timequeries.
   * This reduces the query time even with indexes for extremely large tables.
+* Make sure that your indexes all of them fit in the RAM.
+If they can prewarming the RAM with indexes speeds up the read queries.
+  * This avoids lazy loading of index pages into memory during query execution.

 ### Range queries
 * Rule of thumb : In concatenated indexes, index for equality comes first and then ranges.